 PART II.
-OWNED PERSONAL PROPERTY
+OWNED PERSONAL PROPERTY - STANDARD VALUE

 For each group of property, list the total acquisition cost of the property being reported.
 Total acquisition cost is defined as the full acquisition cost new of personal property and includes freight, installation, set-up, and sales tax.
+This cost new should be reported for the year the property was new (typically the year made).
+For property purchased as used, if the cost new or year the property was new is not known and cannot reasonably be determined, you may report the actual acquisition cost to you for the year you acquired the property.
 The total acquisition cost reported should include the full invoiced cost without deduction for the value of certain inducements such as agreements and warranties when these inducements are regularly provided without additional charge.
-The total acquisition cost of all property must be reported as acquired in the year the property was placed in service rather than the year of purchase, if those years differ.
+For property previously reported as construction-in-process tangible personal property (CIP), the total acquisition cost must be reported as acquired in the year the property was placed in service rather than the year of purchase, if those years differ.